 WHO IS IT FOR?

-- Build skills which increases self-esteem, confidence, and independence.
+- Build skills that can increase confidence, relationships and independence.

 - Be able to participate more fully in the community

 - Further Develop positive relationship and interactions with the child/adult